Abhyuday-Dev/Alemeno-Assign/README.md

 1. Frontend:
 - The frontend application can be accessed at `http://localhost:5173` in your web browser.
-- Follow the provided UI to navigate through the food donation process.

 2. Backend:
 - The backend server will be running at `http://localhost:3000`.